-The Alturas Technology Park District revenue allocation area was closed in the 2016 fiscal year.
+The Alturas Technology Park District revenue allocation area was closed in the 2015 fiscal year.
 As a result of the closure, the \$22 million in increased property value that has occurred as a result of the Agency's investment in Alturas will be available to the taxing districts and will continue to provide longlasting economic benefit to the City of Moscow and the region.
 Building on the success of the Alturas Technology Park District, the Legacy Crossing District was created in 2008 to provide a vision and direction for the redevelopment of an obsolete railroad corridor adjacent to downtown Moscow, and to increase economic opportunities for the community.

 The Legacy Crossing District will have long-term positive impacts on the community and the Agency's financial status.
 The reurbanization of inner-city districts, particularly those with land uses transitioning from industrial uses to mixed-uses, requires an extended planning horizon.
-Redevelopment activities continue on the Agency-owned property located at the southwest corner of the intersection of Sixth and Jackson Streets, including the completion of environmental remediation activities and the planning for redevelopment of the site by Sangria Downtown LLC.
+Redevelopment activities continue on the Agency-owned property located at the southwest corner of the intersection of Sixth and Jackson Streets, including the completion of environmental remediation activities and review and selection of current proposals for redevelopment projects on the site.